swlaschin/fsharpforfunandprofit.com/_posts/2012-05-19-naming-conventions.md

 let (|>) x f = f x
 {% endhighlight %}

-We don’t know what `f` and `x` are going to be, `f` could be any function and `x` could be any value.
+We donâ€™t know what `f` and `x` are going to be, `f` could be any function and `x` could be any value.
 Making this explicit does not make the code any more understandable.

 {% highlight fsharp %}
 let (|>) aValue aFunction = aFunction aValue // any better?